-A copy of the Asset Purchase Agreement is included as an exhibit to our Current Report on Form 8-K filed with the SEC on June 13, 2016, which is incorporated by reference into this prospectus supplement.
-The Asset

-Purchase Agreement has been incorporated by reference herein solely to provide investors and security holders with information relating to its terms.
+A copy of (1) the Asset Purchase Agreement and (2) the First Amendment are included as exhibits to our Current Reports on Form 8-K filed with the SEC on June 13, 2016 and June 16, 2016, respectively, and are incorporated by reference into this prospectus supplement.
+The Asset Purchase Agreement has been incorporated by reference herein solely to provide investors and security holders with information relating to its terms.
 It is not intended to be a source of financial, business or operational information about BioScrip, Home Solutions, or their respective subsidiaries or affiliates.
-The representations, warranties and covenants contained in the Asset Purchase Agreement (1) are made only for the purposes of the Asset Purchase Agreement and are made as of specific dates and are solely for the benefit of the parties to the Asset Purchase Agreement, (2) may be subject to limitations agreed upon by the contracting parties, including being qualified by confidential disclosures exchanged between the parties in connection with the execution of the Asset Purchase Agreement (such disclosures include information that has been included in public disclosures, as well as additional non-public information) and (3) may have been made for the purposes of allocating contractual risk between the parties to the Asset Purchase Agreement solutions, and home Solutions, you should not rely upon the representations and warranties in the Asset Purchase Agreement.
+The representations, warranties and covenants contained in the Asset Purchase Agreement (1) are made only for the purposes of the Asset Purchase Agreement and are made as of specific dates and are solely for the benefit of the parties to the Asset Purchase Agreement, (2) may be subject to limitations agreed upon by the contracting parties, including being qualified by confidential disclosures exchanged between the parties in connection with the execution of the Asset Purchase Agreement (such disclosures include information that has been included in public disclosures, as well as additional non-public information) and (3) may have been made for the purposes of allocating contractual risk between the parties to the Asset Purchase Agreement instead of establishing these matters as facts.
+As to factual matters concerning BioScrip and Home Solutions, you should not rely upon the representations and warranties in the Asset Purchase Agreement.